 Organic grass-clover crops recieved more manure than conventional and a larger part was harvested for silage (Table 2).
 Conventional grass-clover crops yielded more than organic and diesel was used to spread fertilizer.
 Therefore the direct use of energy was almost equal in the two systems on the same soil type.
 Indirect use of energy in the form of fertilizers composed 47-73% of total energy use in conventional grass and grass-clover crops with no significant difference in the fertilizer level between soil types.
 Total energy use in conventional grass crops on clay and unirrigated sandy soils was 3-4 times higher than in organic crops.
 Electricity used for irrigation almost tripled the total energy use in organic crops on sandy soils.
-Because the yields were only 12% higher on irrigated sandy soils (Tabel 2).
+Because the yields were only 12% higher on irrigated compared to unirrigated sand, the energy efficiency was less then half of the efficiency on unirrigated sandy soils (Tabel 2).
 Conventional grass yields were ca. 15% higher than organic with a tendency to a greater difference on irrigated sandy soils.
 Energy efficiency calculated as yield divided by input was higher in organic crops on all soil types with the greatest difference on clay soils.

 Diesel use per ha in spring sown grain crops was higher than in grass due to the soil preparation and higher levels of manure supply (Table 3).
-The fertilizer supply in conventional grain crops was not significantly dependent on soil type and was the main reason for a higher total energy use compared with organic grain crops.
+The fertilizer supply in conventional grain crops was not significantly dependant on soil type and was the main reason for a higher total energy use compared with organic grain crops.
 Though the yields were 700-1100 kg/ha (21-25%) higher in conventional grain yhan in organic the energy efficiency was lower on all soil types with the smallest difference on irrigated sandy soils.